rejRoky/rejRoky/README.md

 ### Hi there 👋
 This is Rejaul Islam Roky <br>
-I am a Programmer, Cloud engineer, Penetration tester
+I am a Programmer, Cloud engineer, Penetration tester.

 - 🔭 Working on Python, Django, DevOps, IoT Project